tgf-0/skyscan/readme.md

 Press `SKYSCAN` again to turn off and reset (i.e. to save battery/fuel).

 Press `LOCMARK` button to save a location to longer-term memory.
+A blinking caret "`^`" will let you know which slot was last saved to.